Siege of Odessa: Naval warfare

 In support of the land offensive, the Romanian Navy dispatched motor torpedo boats to the recently occupied port of Vylkove (Vâlcov in Romanian).
 During the night of 18 September, the motor torpedo boats NMS Viscolul and NMS Vijelia attacked a Soviet convoy south of Odessa, each boat launching her two torpedoes at the closest enemy destroyer.
 Three of the four torpedoes missed.
 The fourth torpedo struck and damaged the Soviet destroyer, but failed to detonate.
 It was one of the few actions the Romanian Navy undertook to support the siege, generally limiting itself to patrols of the submarine Delfinul.
 No Western source could be found to confirm this claim.

 On 20 August, Delfinul fought the only submarine vs submarine engagement of the siege.
 At 12:08 pm, the Soviet M-class submarine M-33 launched a torpedo at her, which missed.
 Delfinul swiftly counterattacked with her twin 13 mm machine gun, causing the Soviet submarine to submerge and retreat.

 During the October evacuation, Heinkel He 114 seaplanes of the Romanian Naval Aviation captured a Soviet armed merchantman.

 Aftermath

 The operations at Odessa highlighted significant weaknesses in the Romanian Army, leading both military and political leaders in the country to call for a discontinuation of military operations against the Soviet Union.
 Antonescu ignored such objections, regarding continued participation and eventual victory on the Eastern Front as necessary for the restoration of Romania's territorial integrity.
+On the other hand, the capture of Odessa enabled Antonescu to surpass Mussolini in prestige, as the latter had no comparable spoils.
+Odessa was the most important wartime conquest – without substantial German support – by any of the minor European Axis powers.

+The siege of Odessa partly overlapped with the Battle of Kiev (7 July – 26 September 1941).
+Some military historians argue that the occupation of Odessa by Romanian troops greatly facilitated the Germany victory in Kiev, due to the fact that the Soviets were unable to move enough troops to break the encirclement of the Southwestern Front of the Red Army near Kiev, while other historians argue that the success achieved by the Romanians on the southern flank of the front was made possible by the catastrophic Soviet defeat at Kiev.

 Casualties suffered during the siege of Odessa were: